nicfan139/nicfan139/README.md

 - Next.js

 I also have experience with:
+- Node.js
+- Express
 - Ruby on Rails
 - PostgreSQL
-- Node.js
-- Express
 - Jest
 - Cypress
+- CirclCI

 ---